bottlerocket-os/bottlerocket/SECURITY_FEATURES.md

 3. Protect containers from other containers.

 We will add and enhance security features over time based on these goals.
-Please see our [security roadmap](https://github.com/orgs/bottlerocket-os/projects/1?card_filter_query=label%3Asecurity) for more details.

 ## Overview